unRob/milpa/.milpa/docs/milpa/internals.md

 - 42: compa is requesting pretty printing and a clean `milpa` exit
 - 64: arguments/flags could not be parsed or failed validation
 - 70: a spec could not be parsed or help failed rendering
-- 78: `MILPA_ROOT` points to something that's not a directory
+- 78: `MILPA_ROOT` points to something that's not a directory, or `MILPA_PATH` has an incorrect path set
 - 127: sub-command not found